New Health Secretary will not seek to ‘undo’ abortion laws - NewsBreak

 Ms Coffey, who has a PhD in chemistry, also told the broadcaster that health and social care will be funded through general taxation.

-She was asked about the challenge of paying for health and social care without the guarantee of extra funds from the soon-to-be-axed National Insurance increase.
+She was asked about the challenge of paying for health and social care without the guarantee of extra funds from the soon-to-be-axed national insurance hike.

 Ms Coffey told Sky News: “The intention is that will be funded from general taxation and that is the case, so we will continue to invest the same amount into health and social care that we would setting out through the levy”.

-The Cabinet minister also pledged to do more on delayed discharges of people from hospital, which prevents other people from accessing beds.
+The Cabinet member also pledged to do more on delayed discharges of people from hospital, which prevents other people from accessing beds.

 “There are actually thousands of people currently in hospital today who don’t need clinically to be in hospital, that need that care for once they leave hospital,” she told the BBC.